Boiler insurance - Direct debits have increased

 Is there a time limit?

-Your complaint must also not be older than nine months.
+Your complaint must also not be older than six months.

 What will the ombudsman do?

 For an accurate decision by the ombudsman you should provide a detailed file of your communications and supporting documentation.
 In addition make sure you explain what you want as an outcome as this will help them assess your case.

 Your case will be considered to have reached deadlock if the company:

 - Feels it has done everything it can

 - It is unwilling or unable to give you what you are requesting

 - It says there isn’t reasonable cause for complaint